-Stanton, a Democrat, was the representative for Tennessee's 10th congressional district from 1853 to 1855.
+Stanton was the representative for Tennessee’s 10th congressional district and was a Democrat.
+He served from 1853 to 1855.

 From Dec 1845 to Mar 1855, Stanton missed 597 of 2,754 roll call votes, which is 21.7%.
 This is better than the median of 31.0% among the lifetime records of representatives serving in Mar 1855.
 The chart below reports missed votes over time.